On the PeV knee of cosmic rays spectrum and TeV cutoff of electron spectrum

-\emph{Calculations and Results.---} In the model calculation for the nuclei, species from proton to Fe are injected into the X-abundant space with the spectra suggested by Horandel \citep{2003APh....19..193H} which are normalized at 1 TeV/nucleus.
-Under the fact that there is a several-order of difference in mass between the nuclei and the particle $X^{\prime}$, we have tested that the final cosmic rays spectra show no dependence on the input mass of x particle, so we choose an example mass 1 eV for the X particle as an illustration and the parameter $\eta n_x \sigma_P$ is tuned to be $4 \times 10^{-21} \ cm^{-1}$ to give the best explanation to the data.
-The calculated spectra of individual compositions, including proton, He, CNO and Fe are shown in the left panel in Fig. \ref{fig:nuclei_demo}.
-And the right panel in Fig. \ref{fig:nuclei_demo} displays the all-particle spectrum.
+In the calculation of the CR nuclei, major species from the P to Fe are injected into an $X$-abundant space with the spectra suggested by Horandel \citep{2003APh....19..193H}.
+Under the fact that $m_{X^{\prime}} \ll m_{CR}$, we find that the final nuclei spectra show no dependence on the input mass $m_X$.
+So a representative mass 1 eV is calculated as an illustration and the parameter $\eta n_x \sigma_P$ is tuned as $4 \times 10^{-21} \ cm^{-1}$ to explain the data.